kmartyn30/MechaCar_Statistical_Analysis/README.md

     As you can see in the data for the multiple linear regression model for predictive modeling tool to measure p-value as 2.767e-06 so that this will be a fail to reject the null hypothesis which quantifies suffiencent level to reject the null hypothesis of the paired t-test.
 This implicates there is limited to no distribution difference across the mpg dataset.
 A well designed linear regression model should approximate the two data points with a strong interrelationship within the two or more data variables points.

-   The Slope of the linear model as you can see is not considered to be 0 due to
+   The Slope of the linear model as you can see is not considered to be 0 due to interrelated performance.

  The Liner model predict mpg of MechaCar prototypes can be see as